axr167/binarysearch.com/README.md

 Use hashset to check rows, check cols and check grids.
 In addition to uniqueness we must make sure `a[i][j]` is between `1...9`.

 -------

+### Question 17: Run-Length Encoding
+Itertate through the string keeping track of the count.